-John Boyd Thacher State Park: Indian Ladder Trail Professional Review and Guide
+John Boyd Thacher State Park: Indian Ladder Trail Professional Guide

 "Limestone cliffs, spectacular valley views, hanging gardens, jagged rock formations, and coves behind waterfalls: this is the must- see trail in the Capital region.
 Towering limestone walls, waterfalls originating above and below the trail, and overhangs that allow us to stand behind tumbling waters are just a few of the delights this trail produces.
 Remember to look behind you to catch the hanging gardens that spring forth when water seeps through porous rock walls, and to peer deep into holes in the rock to glimpse the origins of trickling streams.